 The Gardai are empowered to seize this equipment if it is found in your vehicle or in your possession under the Customs Consolidation Act 1876.

-Further information on fixed-charge notices is available in our document on driving offences.
+Further information on fixed-charge notices is available in our page on driving offences.